danhermes/cognitive-hackathon/Teacher Guide/Week 3/Cognitive-Teacher-Week3-Day3.md

 ## Other Cognitive Services
 Ambitious students and teams may wish to explore other cognitive services besides Computer Vision and Text Analytics.
 The scope of cognitive services used by the teams on this project is entirely up to you.

+## Summary
+Students should be nearly complete with their project implementation.